kod02/kubernetes-intel-azure-high-availability-training/README.md

 ### V. Create an AKS Cluster with Intel® Software Guard Extensions (Intel® SGX) Confidential Computing Nodes
 Now we're ready to deploy our [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster with confidential computing nodes leveraging [Intel® Software Guard Extensions (Intel® SGX)](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/overview.html) Virtual Machines (VMs).

 Intel Software Guard Extensions VMs allow you to run sensitive workloads and containers within a hardware-based Trusted Execution Environment (TEE).
 TEEs allow user-level code from containers to allocate private regions of memory to execute the code with CPU directly.
 These private memory regions that execute directly with CPU are called enclaves.
 Enclaves help protect the data confidentiality, data integrity and code integrity from other processes running on the same nodes, as well as Azure operator.
-These machines are powered by the latest 3rd Generation Intel® Xeon Scalable processors, and use Intel® Turbo Boost Max Technology 3.0 to reach 3.5 GHz.
+These machines are powered by 3rd Generation Intel® Xeon Scalable processors, and use Intel® Turbo Boost Max Technology 3.0 to reach 3.5 GHz.

 To set up the confidential computing node pool, we'll first create an AKS cluster with the confidential computing add-on enabled, `confcom`.
 This will create a system node pool that will host the AKS system pods, like `CoreDNS` and `metrics-server`.
 Executing the command below will create a node pool with a [`Standard_D4_v5`](https://learn.microsoft.com/en-us/azure/virtual-machines/dv5-dsv5-series) VM.
 The Kubernetes version we are using for this tutorial is 1.25.5.
-We'll provision a standard [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard) for our cluster and attach the container registry we created in the previous step, which will allow our cluster to push and pull images from the registry.
+We'll provision a standard [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard) for our cluster and attach the container registry we created in the previous step, which will allow our cluster to pull images from the registry.

 ```
 export AKS=aks-intel-sgx-loan-app